-POL 314: Health Policy
+POL 314 : Health Policy

 This course will explore the socially and politically vital issue of health care policy and its formation.
 Health care is one of the most complex, controversial and costly fields of public policy in the United States.
 Health care policy issues range widely from natural health issues involving detection and treatment of communicable diseases.
 Health care is widely regulated by federal, state and local governments.
 Health policy issues of one kind or another are always before Congress and the New York State Legislature.
 Frequently under debate and reform, health policy is an essential field for the health care professional to monitor.
 This course provides students with the understandings and skills needed to research and analyze the formation, implementation and impact of health care policies.
+Credits 3

-POL 319: Women and the Law
+POL 319 : Women and the Law

 The relationship of women to the law is explored from many vantage points, including: how law has been used to limit/ expand women's place in society; the differential enforcement of law by sex; and women's role in the legal system.
-(Also: CRJ-319, SOC-319, WST-319)
+(Cross-listed with CRM 319/SOC 319, WST 319)